PrefectHQ/prefect/docs/guides/prefect-deploy.md

 === ".deploy"

-    ### Automatically bake your code into a Docker image and push it to a registry
+    ### Automatically bake your code into a Docker image

     You can create a deployment entirely from Python code by calling the `.deploy` method on a flow.